decal/werdlists/INDEX.md

 system-admin: System administration and BOFH related materials
 system-calls: System calls info for functions that execute in ring0
 telco-data: Data associated with telecommunications companies and such..
+text-words: Lists of words likely to be found in an actual hard copy dictionary
 top-secret: Files and/or data related to documents that were/are classified
 unicode-art: Unicode art pieces (i.e. requires wide character symbols)
 unicode-data: Info on Unicode character usage and representation